-- 1) By ensuring that all infrastructures can be efficiently used by emergency services at all times. - 2) By requiring that all wastewater systems be connected to Council's public reticulated (EcoCare) system. - By ensuring that there is adequate existing wastewater infrastructure, or funding for adequate wastewater infrastructure to support the development is identified in a long term plan. - 4) By ensuring that the following activities are serviced by water supply including reticulated water supply with adequate capacity to serve the scale and nature of development (in accordance with all relevant guidelines, the Code of Practice referenced in 16.1.6 and legislative requirement for drinking water) and opportunities for water demand management and rainwater harvesting: - Subdivision and land use in the Residential Sub-Zone 3A (except lower density lots capable of providing adequate onsite water supply) - o. integrated residential development
+By ensuring that the following activities are serviced by water supply including reticulated water supply with adequate capacity to serve the scale and nature of development (in accordance with all relevant guidelines, the Code of Practice referenced in 16.1.6 and legislative requirement for drinking water) and opportunities for water demand management and rainwater harvesting:

+- a.
+Subdivision and land use in the Residential Sub Zone 3A (except lower density lots capable of providing adequate onsite water supply)

+- b. integrated residential development

-- c. dwellings in Sub-Zone 1
+- c. dwellings in sub-zone 1

 - d. visitor accommodation

-- e. retirement facilities

-- f. conference centre
+- e. retirement facilitiesf. conference centre

 - g. event centre

 - h. education facility or

-- . recreation facility.
+- i. recreation facility.